artsy/artsy.github.io/_posts/2021-12-31-a-year-in-review-2021.markdown

 - We had X incidents
 - Codecov exploit nightmare and (maybe?) process/tool improvements that it inspired
 - Released an app that defaulted to staging :grimace: improved our app QA process in response
+- number of PRs that were reverted after deploy (if that's an easy number to gather -- the point being, we break some eggs along the way)

 ## More learnings?